Chapter 10 Synthesis

 10.4.2 Attach packages and read in the data

-Attach (load) packages with library()
+Attach (load) packages with library():

-, but our files aren’t in our project root.
-They’re in the data
+Now we’ll read in our files with readr::read_csv(), but our files aren’t in our project root.
+They’re in the data subfolder.

-to direct R where to look for files, if they’re not in the project root.
+Use here::here() to direct R where to look for files, if they’re not in the project root.
 Not sure where that is?
-Type here()
+Type here() in the Console, and it will tell you!

 "/returns/your/project/root/"